Damian Wayne: The Return of Bruce Wayne

 Talia begins to clone Damian as she realizes that her son has completely sided with Dick Grayson and the Bat-Family.
 Damian finally stands up for his Robin mantle, telling Talia that being Robin was the best thing that he had ever done, and Talia does not need to save him from something he chooses to be.
 Talia then shows Damian a cloned version of himself, whom she sees as Damian's younger brother.
-Talia admits to Damian, that even though she loves him, she is too much of a perfectionist to admire him for choosing a path that defies her this blatantly, and he is therefore no longer welcome and will be considered an enemy of the House of al Ghul.
+Talia admits to Damian that even though she loves him, she is too much of a perfectionist to admire him for choosing a path that defies her so blatantly, and he is therefore no longer welcome and will be considered an enemy of the House of al Ghul.
 Damian defiantly replies that he hopes to be a worthy one.
 Damian (as Robin) is then seen teaming up with Dick and Alfred to begin their own search for Bruce Wayne.

-During a confrontation with a returned minor villain the Getaway Genius, Damian is initially angry that Grayson failed to capture the foe – as well as the implication that his father failed as well during the Genius' original run back when Grayson was Robin – but when Dick explains to him that Bruce let the Genius go because he discovered that the Genius' robberies were only him stealing medicines that he needed so that he could live long enough to see his daughter grow up, Damian realizes that he never really knew his father as a person, and admits that there was more to him than Batman.
+During a confrontation with a returned minor villain, the Getaway Genius, Damian is initially angry that Grayson failed to capture the foe – as well as the implication that his father failed as well during the Genius' original run back when Grayson was Robin – but when Dick explains to him that Bruce let the Genius go because he discovered that the Genius' robberies were only him stealing medicines that he needed so that he could live long enough to see his daughter grow up, Damian realizes that he never really knew his father as a person, and admits that there was more to him than Batman.

-After Grayson's confidant, Oberon Sexton is revealed to be the Joker in disguise, Damian tortures the villain by savagely beating him with a crowbar to get information, considering it to be self-defense since the Joker planned to attack him.
+After Grayson's confidant, Oberon Sexton, is revealed to be the Joker in disguise, Damian tortures the villain by savagely beating him with a crowbar to get information, considering it to be self-defense since the Joker planned to attack him.
 However, the Clown Prince of Crime's apparent helplessness is revealed to be another ruse and he incapacitates Damian with his hidden Joker venom.
 The villain intends to use Damian and Dick in his fight against their common enemies: the Black Glove.
 Help arrives in the form of the original Batman.
 After Bruce Wayne helps Dick and Damian defeat the Black Glove and the Joker, Wayne accepts his son in addition to his role as Robin.
 Despite Bruce's parental responsibilities to Damian, he decides that he prefers Damian to continue working with Dick (who maintains the Batman mantle and whom Bruce sees as a positive role model for his son) rather than being with himself primarily, due to his plans with Batman Inc.